Towards Avoiding the Data Mess: Industry Insights from Data Mesh Implementations: Discussion

 Data mesh is a socio-technical concept including architectural aspects that enables organizations to become more data-driven.
-However, the architectural concept of data mesh is novel and needs further scientific exploration---especially with regard to motivational factors, challenges, best practices, impact, and archetypes.
-The work at hand addresses this shortcoming by contributing generalizable knowledge for organizations that transition or plan to transition toward a data mesh.
+However, the architectural concept of data mesh is novel and needs further scientific exploration---especially with regard to motivational factors, challenges, implementation strategies, impact, and archetypes.
+To derive industry insights we conducted 15 semi-structured expert interviews.

 We find that interviewees' perception of data mesh and the associated motivational factors are generally in line with Dehghani's \cite{Dehghani2022DataScale} proposed concept.
-The interviewees formulate the need for faster, scalable solutions to reduce bottlenecks and leverage domain knowledge (MF1-3).
-Moreover, the establishment of data ownership and reduction silos and redundancies is also well documented (MF4, MF6).
-However, interviewees put a strong emphasis on speed with regard to time to market for new use cases and time until requested data is accessible (MF1).
-Consequently, professionals need to carefully weigh design decisions against possible negative impacts on speed.
+The interviewees formulate the need for faster, scalable solutions to reduce bottlenecks, leverage domain knowledge, and break down silos (MF1-3).
+In addition, the establishment of data ownership and the reduction of data redundancy are well documented (MF4, MF6).
 Furthermore, we find that the current hype around data mesh motivates stakeholders within organizations to adopt data mesh for the sake of adoption (MF5).
 However, data mesh is not a universal concept for data architectures and data mesh adoption should not become an end in itself.
-This insight highlights the need for clear fact-based discussions and communication. \citet{Priebe2021FindingArchitectures} address this issue with a preliminary review of selected big data architectures.
+This insight highlights the need for clear fact-based discussions and communication.
+Reference \cite{Priebe2021FindingArchitectures} address this concern with a preliminary review of selected big data architectures.